 - The ABC-Z project had many public engagement opportunities between the kickoff in February 2015 and 2018, including visioning workshops, focus groups, meetings, surveys, and community events.

-- Public engagement for the Comp Plan:
+- Public engagement for the Comprehensive Plan

 - Public meetings were held for each milestone draft of the IDO.